yashwanth-adimulam/MyToDo/README.md

 # MyToDo
 ## This is repo for a simple todo list using Kotlin in Android Studio

-This project is build on Android Studio Koala version - 2024.1.1 Patch 2 and gardle version 8.7
+This project is build on Android Studio Koala version - 2024.1.1 Patch 2 and gradle version 8.7

 ## Workings of this project
 ### This is the load screen